vampcent/dmz-network/README.md

 # dmz-network
-DMZ network simulation using Cisco Packet Tracer - firewall zoning, ACLs, NAT, and server configuration.
+Cisco Packet Tracer simulation of a DMZ network architecture with ACL firewall rules, NAT, DNS, and HTTP server config.